miki4920/discord-roller/ReadMe.md

-# Discord-Roller
+# Marduk

-Discord-Roller is a bot which allows you to roll dice and reference SRD.
-As the name suggests, the bot is dedicated for Discord.
+Marduk is a bot which allows you to roll dice and reference SRD in D&D 5E.

 ## Installing / Getting started

-To install the bot, just click: https://discord.com/oauth2/authorize?client_id=713734351648587776&permissions=2048&scope=bot Then select the server you want to use.
+To install the bot, just click: https://discord.com/oauth2/authorize?client_id=713734351648587776&scope=bot&permissions=3072 Then select the server you want to use.
 Congratulations, you are ready to go!